dwhall/HeyMac/HeyMacProtocol.md

 The Destination Address field is present when the Fctl D bit is set (1b1).
 When the Destination Address field is present, it is a two or eight octet (16 or 64 bits) unsigned value representing the address of the destination for this frame.
-If the Fctl X bit is set (1b1), the Destination Address field is 8 octets
+If the Fctl L bit is set (1b1), the Destination Address field is 8 octets

 ### HeyMac Information Elements